alsenet-labs/merklizer/README.md

-After the blockchain transaction appears on the blockchain(s), it allows you to download a zip archive containing all the Merkle proofs and the anchoring details, one json per file and one QRCode per json.
+After the blockchain transaction appears on the blockchain(s), it allows you to download a zip archive containing all the Merkle proofs and the anchoring details, one json per file, and optionally one QRCode per json.

-When the file to be anchored is a text file, its content is added to the json.

-When for each file there is a .txt file associated, the text file content is added to the first file's json.
-Thus a description can be displayed when validating the file with the json (or the QRCode alone), and its hash is part of the proof.

 Files are NOT transmitted to the server, everything occurs client-side.